• 6-Minute Article

 Turning 70

 You must begin to collect Social Security benefits if you haven’t already started.
 By delaying until now, you will receive the largest possible benefit.
 Want to keep working?
 Go ahead.
 You can work and collect full benefits simultaneously.
-Remember, that benefits may be taxable depending on your income, so be sure to speak to your tax and legal advisors for more information.
+Remember that benefits may be taxable depending on your income, so be sure to speak to your financial, tax, and legal professionals for more information.

 What to do: Apply for retirement benefits with the Social Security Administration.

-What to do: Contact your plan’s custodian or your financial advisor ahead of time to make arrangements and speak to your tax and legal advisors.
+What to do: Contact your plan’s custodian or your financial professional ahead of time to make arrangements and speak to your tax and legal professionals.

-Download our legislative birthdays worksheet to keep as a handy reference and use with your financial professional.
+Download our legislative birthdays worksheet to keep as a handy reference that can help you and your financial professional make informed decisions during these major milestones.

 Download Worksheet